darkrsw/NewDebugger/README.md

 * N1. `pytest` (based on `test_cbd*.py`) is just for validating your program.
 The final grading will be made by other test cases.
 * N2.
 Submissions via GitHub Classroom will only be accepted.
 Submissions via LMS or any other means are not accepted.
 * N3.
 DO NOT change files in this repository except for `CondBreakDebugger.py`.
 Adding new files are allowed.
+* N4.
+Extra points are given if submitted within 30min.